Lawsuit accuses Amazon of 'systemic' racism in corporate offices

 She also accused a male supervisor of using racial tropes by calling her "aggressive," "too direct" and "just scary," and another male co-worker of sexually harassing her and once pulling on her braids while saying, "You can leave this behind."

-Both men were also named as defendants, and according to the lawsuit the co-worker was terminated.
-His lawyer could not immediately be identified.
+Both men were also named as defendants, and according to the lawsuit the supervisor was required to undergo training while the co-worker was terminated.
+The co-worker's lawyer could not immediately be identified.

 Newman is seeking compensatory and punitive damages.
 She is represented by Douglas Wigdor, who also represented women suing the former movie producer Harvey Weinstein and Fox News over alleged harassment or discrimination.